Board of Directors

 Mary Jane was born into a family of educators.
 She is a retired teacher with Seymour Community Schools.
 Her father was Superintendent of Schools in Van Buren, Ark.,her three sisters were elementary teachers, and her husband was a teacher then Director of Transportation, Buildings and Grounds for the Seymour School System.
-Her daughter, Mindy, is a second grade teacher at Jackson elementary, and her son, David, is Director of Development at Purdue University.
+Her daughter, Mindy, is a second grade teacher at Jackson Elementary, and her son, David, is Director of Development at Purdue University.
 She looks forward to continuing to use her background in Education working the mentally challenged and in educating the public about all aspects of mental health.
 Her hobbies are walking, reading, and doing church work.
-She loves to spend time with her 5 grandchildren: Bailey (10), Will (10), Zachary (8), Anna (6), and Brady (4).
+She loves to spend time with her 5 grandchildren: Bailey, Will, Zachary, Anna, and Brady.
 She is a member of Tri Kappa, Delta Kappa Gamma, Seymour Retired Teachers Association, an Elder at the First Presbyterian Church, and a member of the Special Projects Committee at Schneck Medical Center Foundation.

 Libby has spent most of her life in education, either as a teacher, counselor, or student.
 She earned a B.S. and M.S. from Indiana University and an Ed.
 S. from Butler University.
 Before becoming a school counselor she taught English at the middle school level.
 The last 18 years of her career were at Seymour High School where she served as Director of Student Services.
 Since retiring she has remained involved in education by supervising student teachers for Indiana University and administering the GED test to inmates at the Jackson County Jail.
 In retirement she has also volunteered at the 211 Helpline which serves Jackson County and several other counties in the area.
-She and husband Jerry are active members of Central Christian Church.
-Her favorite charity is PFLAG, and she enjoys lending support to the local chapter in Seymour.
+She and husband Jerry attend White Creek United Methodist Church where her husband, Jerry, is pastor.
+Although they are retired, Libby and Jerry still operate Roberts Tree Farm, and enjoy creating a fun, wholesome experience for families at Christmastime.
+Libby also belongs to Kiwanis Club.
 Libby has a heart for mental health especially since experiencing first hand the heartache of suicide.
 The Roberts' lost a son, Cliff, to suicide at age 22.
 They also have three other children, Nicole of Las Vegas; Cecily, of Georgetown, Ky, and J.D. who lives in Seymour.